Are you better off with a low rate APR credit card or one with introductory benefits?

-With credit card interest rates going up, low rate APR credit cards are looking more attractive, and in some cases may even be a better deal than credit cards offering 0% deals on purchases and balance transfers.
+In some cases low APR credit cards are an even be a better deal than credit cards offering 0% deals on purchases and balance transfers.

 While 0% introductory offers on balance transfers and purchases may look great, they aren't always the best deal.